1870 Grand National: Aftermath

 The Colonel became the third horse to win the annual principal race at the Liverpool Spring Meeting twice, the second to become an official duel Grand National winner and the first to retain the race as defending champion.
 George Stevens extended his record as the most successful rider in Grand National history to five wins.

 The changes in widening the approach to the first three fences and adding rails to control the crowd were hailed as a huge success with just two horses eliminated from the race in the early stages and seventeen completing the course, although some of those had likely pulled up and bypassed the final obstacles.

-Three jockeys who took part in this year's race would be killed while racing before the end of the year.
+Two jockeys who took part in this year's race would be killed while racing before the end of the year.
 George Ede accepted a chance ride on Chippenham in the Grand Sefton Chase over the same fences the day after the National, despite a warning from friend and colleague, Arthur Yates that the horse could quite possibly kill him.
-Ede suffered critical crush injuries in a fall at the Made Fence, today known as the Chair and never recovered, dying three days later.
-The race itself was won by Keystone having finished fifth in the National the previous day and was again partnered by Robert Walker who also died in a racing accident shortly afterwards.
+Ede suffered critical crush injuries in a fall at the Made Fence, today known as the chair and never recovered, dying three days later.
 Harry Taylor, whose debut National ride ended with a third fence refusal onboard Fan died days after a fall in September.